This guide has everything you need to know about marketing.

 It is fundamental you find out what kind of event your target audience is interested in.
 This will help you to make better decisions as to what events you should attend or organize.
 You can either speak yourself and be an industry leader or hire an expert or group of experts.

 Whatever you decide, do not forget to plan your event and promote it through several mediums.
 You can invite the press to your event – the local press might be more willing to attend.
-It would be wise to record the event and take pictures to later post it on your social media channels or your website.
+It would be wise to record the event and take pictures to later post them on your social media channels or your website.

 No matter what marketing channel you decide to use, remember that the focus must always be on the customer.
 You must know what they need and how to help them.
 Ensure their shopping experience is satisfactory, and you’ll succeed.
-What’s more, if you help them all throughout the buyer journey, you’ll boost customer loyalty.
+What’s more, if you help them throughout the buyer journey, you’ll boost customer loyalty.

 What is the purpose of marketing?